You have come to the right place to find the best kids toys. Read on for my speech therapist's insider tips.

 Sand Toys: These are buckets and toys to dig and build in the sand, dirt, water, or even cooked spaghetti!
 These simple toys are one of the best kids toys out there.

 WHY?
 Playing in the sand or dirt or wherever is a great sensory activity for motor and language development.
 Kids LOVE it too.
 Your toddler will be busy for hours!

 HOW?
-The motor aspect of these activities are obvious.
-Speech and language wise- you can hide objects in the sand and find it.
+The motor aspect of these activities is obvious.
+Speech and language wise- you can hide objects in the sand and find them.
 You can work on the verbs "pour," "dig," and "find."

 WHY?
 Almost all children love cars and trucks.
 Not just boys!
 They are an active game and I can weave almost any speech or language goal into car play.